Abhinav-gowda/PRODIGY_WD_01/README.md

 /
 ├── index.html          # Main HTML file
 ├── README.md           # Project description and instructions
-All styling and JavaScript are embedded within the index.html file for simplicity.

 📱 Responsive Design
 This project is fully responsive: